 Instead, its buckwheat-based batter is mixed with finely diced Japanese leek (negi), which makes its thin crust.

-It differs because this pancake is a bit runnier and thinner compared to its Okinawan cousin – all thanks to the flavorful dashi broth that’s been added to the batter mix.
+It differs because this pancake is a bit runnier and thinner compared to its Okinawan cousin.
+Chefs add flavorful dashi broth to the batter mix.

-If you’ve never seen a monjayaki savory pancake before, then allow me to describe it to you.
-It will look like melted cheese mixed with crispy vegetables and meats and a caramelized batter on the edges but is quite delicious once you taste it.
-Far more than you would expect it to be actually.
+It looks like melted cheese mixed with crispy vegetables and meats, with a caramelized batter on the edges.
+It’s quite delicious once you taste it; Far more than you’d expect it to be actually!

 Takoyaki (たこ焼き or 蛸焼) is a small spherical-shaped street food popular in Japan that’s made of a wheat flour-based batter and cooked in a specially-made molded pan called takoyaki pan, like one of these we wrote about here.